 Both reformers grew up during a period of Muslim decline.
 They witnessed first-hand huge social change and the anxiety on the part of establishment clerics witnessing the gradual overthrow of a political order, outwardly postulated on Islamic law – a ‘space’ the clerics wanted to occupy.

 But, in practise, Muslim rulers did not defer to the clerics although they were very accommodating of them.
-Muslim rulers were also very generous and the clerics were very appreciative.
-As the power of the clerics waned, we had the emergence of western-educated ‘intellectuals’ challenging European colonialism, from which emerged the Pan-Arabists.
+Muslim rulers were very generous and the clerics were very appreciative.
+As the power of the clerics waned, we had the emergence of western-educated ‘intellectuals’ challenging European colonialism, from which emerged the coterie of the Pan-Arabists.
 These secular critics blamed the Islamic intellectual tradition for sapping Muslim societies of technological and scientific innovation.
-In the absence of similar ‘progress’ with that of the colonial powers, progressive Europhiles felt that their own societies would not be able to compete, let alone remove the yoke of colonialism.
+In the absence of similar ‘progress’ with that of the colonial powers, progressive, liberal-minded Europhiles felt that their own societies would not be able to compete, let alone remove the yoke of colonialism.
 It is at this juncture that Afghani and Abduh enter the fray, both of whom were polyglots and conversant in European languages.
 Abduh and Afghani were also trained in the Islamic disciplinary traditions and were formidable personalities.

 The original ‘Salafism’ of Abduh was a pioneering intellectual reformist teaching that had very little in common with the austere Wahhabism of ‘Najd’ and the later lay-teachings of the Egyptian Syed Qutb [1906 – 1966] and to some extent his Indian counterpart Abu’l Ala Maududi [1903 – 1979].
 Both the lay-teachings of the Egyptian Salafists and Saudi Wahhabism, aside from ideological accretions that move between them have been implicated in the radicalisation of Muslims in many parts of the world.
 Today’s ‘Wahhabis’ like to present themselves as Salafis unaware of the term’s earlier trajectory.